RaftMechanic/Raft-Mechanic-Game-Mode/README.md

+# Contributing
+Please refer to CONTRIBUTING.md for information on how you can contribute.

 We're no strangers to love
 You know the rules and so do I
 A full commitment's what I'm thinking of